fcccode/wdm/README.md

 ![Alt text](imgs/main.jpg)

 ## Introduction
 If you are newcomer in Windows driver model and looking for very basic tutorials for writing Windows driver model in assembly and c/c++ language.
-This repository is what you want.
-I have already uploaded all of source codes used for tutorial in this repository.
-All of codes are compiled and tested based on WDK 7600 and Windows XP platforam.
-If you would like to learn more, please visit my website, enjoy !
+This repository is what you want in order to learn more about Windows driver model.
+All of codes are compiled and tested based on WDK 7600 and Windows XP platforam, enjoy !

+## Assembly
+<a href="https://steward-fu.github.io/website/driver/wdm/wdk-7.1/asm_setup.htm">ch00. prepare</a>
+<a href="https://steward-fu.github.io/website/driver/wdm/wdk-7.1/asm_hello.htm">ch01. hello, world!</a>

 ### https://steward-fu.github.io/website/index.htm